 It never really felt as though summer arrived this term but looking back through the photographs taken outside, we certainly enjoyed some sunny days!
 Our project work was based on “Growth and Change” and we started by looking at plants.
 We planted bean seeds in pots in nursery and over the course of the following fortnight we dug them up so that the children could see the process of germination.
 The children each took some cress seeds to grow at home and we asked them to record the changes that they observed.
 Each child also made a pot from newspaper and planted a sunflower seed.
 We planted out all the seedlings in our garden to make a sunflower display.
-However, despite our best efforts to protect the seedlings from hungry slugs and snails, in the end it was all in vain because there was nothing we could do to prevent ants from tucking in!

 Fortunately, we had a lot more success with our caterpillars!
 They ate, grew, shed their skins and finally hung in their chrysalis states in “j” forms from the top of their net home.
 After at least another 2 weeks, our first butterfly emerged followed quickly by the rest.
-We gave the butterflies a sugary solution and the children were fascinated to watch them uncurl their long proboscises to suck it up.
+We gave the butterflies a sugary solution .
+The children were absolutely fascinated to watch them uncurl their long proboscises to suck it up.
 After a couple of days we released the butterflies into the garden and the children experienced the wonder and pleasure of having a butterfly rest on their hands before flying away.

 We asked the children to each bring a photograph of themselves as babies to show us and it was fun to try and guess who the babies were.
 The children were knowledgeable about the differences between a baby and a 3 – 4 year old child.
 They loved showing us some of the toys, clothes and other bits and pieces that they had had as babies.
 We set up a “baby corner” and the children enjoyed bathing, changing, feeding and caring for the baby dolls.